 Safe Water & Sanitation

-Across our programme 31,447 people benefited from safe water and improved sanitation.
+Across our programme 21,363 people benefitted from our safe water and sanitation initiatives.

-- In Zanzibar 14 water tanks were installed in communities and schools, improving sanitation and increasing access to safe, clean water.
+- 20 water tanks have been installed in Zanzibar in communities and schools, improving sanitation and increasing access to safe, clean water.

 In the absence of clean water and sanitation, disease and poverty have a stronghold.
 We are proud to report on another successful year of working with communities to put in place these fundamental building blocks of life, health and development.

 Clean water and basic sanitation is essential for good health and underpins everything IMPACT does.
 Diarrohoea is a main cause of death in young children and malnutrition is exacerbated by the intestinal parasites and waterborne diseases which spread easily where safe water and latrines are unavailable.
 13% of people around the world are forced to practice open defecation for want of facilities.
 With your support we are installing toilets and covered latrines in villages and schools.
 We are also helping communities to access safe water in the way that is most appropriate for them; from rainwater harvesting in Kenyan schools and water tanks in Zanzibar hamlets, to wells in Bangladesh and Cambodia.
 When funds are available we provide families with arsenic filters to remove this poison which naturally occurs in Bangladesh and elsewhere.

 £52 provides an arsenic filter for a family in Bangladesh